cekrem/cekrem.github.io/content/posts/books-i-think-software-engineers-should-read.md

 - [Advanced React: Deep dives, investigations, performance patterns and techniques](https://amzn.to/4iFXVWq) — I've actually read (or at least skimmed) quite a few books on React — I even started writing one, way back — but this is the only one I think is worth recommending.
 If you're a complete beginner there are probably other/better options, but given that you're at least semi-familiar with thinking in React, this is The One.

+## Rust

+- [The Rust Programming Language](https://amzn.to/4gFp7D3) — "The Book", as official as it gets, and quite good at that.
+- [Programming Rust](https://amzn.to/400rtXM) — Less official, but a fine resource regardless.
+The two complement each other (and of course overlap a bit as well).

 Warning: I might add more later.